sToney239/crsAdjustCN/README.md

 The main features of this package are:

-- Some key functions with too many iterations implemented in C++, therefor could have better performance
+- Some key functions implemented in C++, therefore could have better performance
 - Specialization for transforming objects of the `sf` class.

 ## Installation